wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 proxy transformation parameter and a forwardee subkey.

 The original key MUST have an ECDH (Algorithm ID 18) as defined in {{I-D.ietf-openpgp-crypto-refresh}}
-section 9.1. subkey with exclusively the 0x04 (encrypt communications) or 0x08 (encrypt storage) flags, as defined in {{I-D.ietf-openpgp-crypto-refresh}} section 5.2.3.26.
+Section 9.1. subkey with exclusively the 0x04 (encrypt communications) or 0x08 (encrypt storage) flags, as defined in {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.3.26.
 This subkey MUST NOT be revoked and it SHOULD be the most recently generated one, so that the sender implementation will prefer it to encrypt messages.